exeed-media/mod0/front-end/arrays.md

 - What questions do you have about Arrays?
 - _Commit your work_.

 After you've completed the tasks above, push your work up to a new GitHub repository.
-Provide the GitHub repository link in the submission form.
+Provide the GitHub repository link in Discord.

 <br><br><br>